dashingsoft/pyarmor/README.md

 The main differences for each mode

-* pyarmor-pro, there is 2 irreversible obfuscation methods: BCC, RFT mode
+* pyarmor-pro: 2 irreversible obfuscation BCC/RFT modes
-* pyarmor-basic, no BCC and RFT mode
+* pyarmor-basic: no BCC/RFT modes
-* pyarmor trial version, the file size is limited
+* pyarmor trial version: can't obfuscate big file

-The old license could be upgraded to pyarmor-basic without extra fee following new EULA.
+The old license code starts with "pyarmor-vax-" could be upgraded to pyarmor-basic without extra fee following new EULA.
 For old personal license, it need provide the product name bind to pyarmor-basic for commercial usage.